 Flagler Beach, on the Atlantic, features cinnamon hued sand and waves.

 - The Florida Keys offer superb scuba diving, snorkeling and fishing, but are not renowned for their beaches, with the exception of beautiful Bahia Honda.
 Many of the Florida Keys’ beaches are manmade, or are just a layer of sand over a sliver of limestone.

 Bahia Honda State Park, in the Florida Keys, is home to its finest beach.

 Weigh the Weather:

-- The north is almost always cooler than south, something to remember in both summer and winter.
+- The north is almost always cooler than the south, something to remember in both summer and winter.
 To find out the average temperature of a destination, just look at the top of VISIT FLORIDA’s home page.
 You’ll find a place to enter the city’s name plus the month.

 - As far as water temperatures go, as a general rule, the water anywhere in Florida will be warm enough to swim between April and October.
 During the cooler months, the farther south you go, the warmer it will be.
 Fort Lauderdale, Miami, the Keys, Marco Island and Naples will have the warmest water during the winter.

 Go south for warmer waters; go north for a more refreshing dip.
 This is Siesta Key in Sarasota.

 Do you want a sophisticated city?
 A charming little town with shopping and cafes?
 A beach where you see almost nobody else?
 Someplace upscale?
 Someplace old-fashioned?
 Florida features beaches on both coasts in all these varieties.
 The following articles can help guide you.